 Levels 5 & 6: Grammar, Greece, and Gratitude (for skill levels ages 9 - 12)

-Simply Classical Levels 5 & 6 can be taught over two years, or in one year at an accelerated pace.
-A single curriculum manual covers both levels, but you will need to purchase the curriculum manual for either a one-year or a two-year schedule.
 Among the resources used at this level are Core Skills Language 3, Introduction to Composition, English Grammar Recitation, Composition and Sketchbook III, Poetry for the Grammar Stage, Traditional Spelling II, New American Cursive 3, My Thankfulness Journal: Intermediate, D'Aulaires' Greek Myths, Latina Christiana, and Rod and Staff's science course God's Protected World.
 The fine arts are covered with resources such as Creating Art, Music Appreciation I, and a music appreciation playlist.
 Children will read classic books such as Charlotte's Web and Mr. Popper's Penguins.
 They will begin work on a timeline, and the same optional Simply Classical American History set that was used with Level 3 is recommended for this level for an expanded study of American history.
 For religion, Christian Studies I is used along with The Golden Children's Bible and Old Testament Flashcards.

 Levels 7 & 8: Poetry, Pleiades, & Promises (for skill levels ages 11 - 14)

-Students work on composition, spelling, grammar, and mathematics using resources such as Rod and Staff's English 4 and Rod and Staff's Arithmetic 4.
+In Simply Classical Levels 7 & 8, students work on composition, spelling, grammar, and mathematics using resources such as Rod and Staff's English 4 and Rod and Staff's Arithmetic 4.
 They also study ancient Rome, explore astronomy, and learn linguistic patterns through the study of poetry and Latin.
 Students will read and complete activities for the novels My Side of the Mountain, The Moffats, Homer Price, and The Lion, the Witch, and the Wardrobe.
 Biblical studies within Levels 7 & 8 teach the salvation promises of the Old Testament and their fulfillment in Jesus.